 2. Outstanding obligation is an insignificant amount compared to the total amount due.
-Any amount not more than 10% is considered insignificant.
+Any amount not more than 10% of the total amount due is considered insignificant.
 Only applicable where there is no significant increase in credit risk and analysed on a case by case basis.

 The assessment is generally performed at the instrument level and it is performed at least on quarterly basis.
 If any of the factors above indicate that a significant increase in credit risk has occurred, the instrument is moved from Stage 1 to Stage 2.
-The assessments for significant increases in credit risk since initial recognition and credit-impairment are performed independently as at each reporting period.
+The assessments for significant increases in credit risk since initial recognition and credit-impairment are performed independently at each reporting period.
 Assets can move in both directions through the stages of the impairment model.
 After a financial asset has migrated to Stage 2, if it is no longer considered that credit risk has significantly increased relative to initial recognition in a subsequent reporting period, it will move back to Stage 1 after 90 days.

 Similarly, an asset that is in Stage 3 will move back to Stage 2 if it is no longer considered to be credit-impaired after 90 days.
-An asset will not move back from stage 3 to stage 1 until after a minimum of 180 days, if it is no longer considered to be credit to be credit impaired.
-This is in line with Central Bank of Nigeria (CBN) IFRS 9 guidelines.
+An asset will not move back from stage 3 to stage 1 until after a minimum of 180 days, if it is no longer considered to be credit impaired.

 For certain instruments with low credit risk as at the reporting date, it is presumed that credit risk has not increased significantly relative to initial recognition.
-Credit risk is considered to be low if the instrument has a low risk of default, and the borrower has the ability to fulfill their contractual obligations both in the near term and in the longer term, including periods of adverse changes in the economic or business environment.
+Credit risk is considered to be low if the instrument has a low risk of default, and the borrower has the ability to fulfil their contractual obligations both in the near term and in the longer term, including periods of adverse changes in the economic or business environment.